-Additionally, in order to increase the ease of doing business in India, the CCI, issued amendments (with effect from August 15, 2019), to the combination regulations.
-The CCI, through these amendments, has introduced a green channel mechanism for deemed approval of certain combinations.
-As per the green channel route, which is available to the parties only if they do not have any horizontal, vertical or complementary overlaps, a relevant combination will be deemed to be approved upon receipt of an acknowledgement of filing.
+The Green Channel Rules continue to provide the green channel mechanism that was introduced by the CCI in August 2019 for the deemed approval of certain combinations for ease of doing business in India.
+As per the green channel mechanism, which is available to the parties only if they do not have any horizontal, vertical or complementary overlaps, a relevant combination will be deemed to be approved upon receipt of an acknowledgement of filing.